Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: A prototypical example of fourth order obstacle problem. The biharmonic model

 To show that the weak convergence is actually strong, we test the variational equations in Problem~\ref{problem2} on $(u_\kappa - u)$.
 We obtain that an application of Theorem~6.8-4 of~\cite{PGCLNFAA} gives:

 Exploiting the weak convergence in~\eqref{conv1}, we obtain that letting $\kappa \to 0^+$ in~\eqref{eq3} gives that:

 thus showing the sought strong convergence and completing the proof. \end{proof}

-Combining the techniques presented in~\cite{MeiPie2024} to handle the penalty term with the techniques presented in~\cite{Pie2020-1,Pie-2022-interior}, we obtain that $u_\kappa \in H^3_{\textup{loc}}(\omega)$.
+Combining the techniques presented in~\cite{MeiPie2024} to handle the penalty term with the techniques presented in~\cite{Scholz1984}, we obtain that $u_\kappa \in H^3_{\textup{loc}}(\omega)$.
 Moreover, since $u_\kappa \in H^2_0(\omega) \hookrightarrow \mathcal{C}^0(\overline{\omega})$, we have that the constraint is inactive in a neighbourhood of the boundary.
 Therefore, applying the standard augmentation-of-regularity techniques for fourth order variational problems (cf., e.g., \cite{Lions1957}), we obtain that

 The augmentation-of-regularity result in~\eqref{aor1} will play a crucial role for establishing the convergence of the \emph{mixed Finite Element Method} we are going to discuss next.
 We immediately observe that the regularity of $u_\kappa$ does not consent, \emph{a priori}, to perform its approximation by means of Courant triangles.
-Potential elements to approximate $u_\kappa$ could be Hsieh-Clough-Tocher triangles, Argyris triangles and Morely's triangles, to cite some (viz., e.g., \cite{PGCFEM}).
+Potential elements to approximate $u_\kappa$ could be Hsieh-Clough-Tocher triangles, Argyris triangles and Morley's triangles, to cite some (viz., e.g., \cite{PGCFEM}).
 However, as we mentioned beforehand, these Finite Elements are not implemented in a number of Finite Element packages.
 The method we are going to present next allows us to overcome these difficulties, by allowing us to discretise the penalised solution for the original variational Problem~\ref{problem1}.

 We introduce a further layer of penalisation, by introducing a mixed formulation for Problem~\ref{problem2}.
-In order to have a sound formulation, the following assumption on the \emph{given} forcing term $f$ must be made: \emph{There exists a vector field $\vec{F} \in H(\textup{div};\omega)$ such that $f=\textup{div } \vec{F}$ a.e. in $\omega$}.
+In order to have a sound formulation, the following assumption on the \emph{given} forcing term $f$ must be made: \emph{There exists a vector field $\vec{F} \in H(\textup{div};\omega)$ such that $f=-\textup{div } \vec{F}$ a.e. in $\omega$}.
 Note that this assumption is reasonable in light of Bogovskii's Theorem (cf., e.g., Theorem~6.14-1 in~\cite{PGCLNFAA} and the commentary part at the end of Section~7 of~\cite{PGCFEM}).
 For a treatment of the spaces $H(\textup{div};\omega)$ see Section~6.13 in~\cite{PGCLNFAA}, for instance.
 The corresponding mixed formulation associated with Problem~\ref{problem1}, which we shall be referring to as Problem~$\mathcal{Q}$, can thus be stated.

 \begin{customprob}{$\mathcal{Q}$} Find $(u,\vec{\xi}) \in \mathbb{U}:=\{(w,\vec{\varphi})\in H^1_0(\omega) \times \vec{H}^1_0(\omega); w \ge \theta \textup{ a.e. in }\omega \textup{ and } \vec{\varphi}=\nabla w \textup{ a.e. in }\omega\}$ satisfying: